MathildeAguiar/docs_internship/journal.md

 ### 05/07/21:
 * Creating new queries for addind/modifying/deleting sessions/chapters/exercises.
 The difficulty stands in managing correctly many to many relationships.
 * Finish the design of the students' results/progress interface.

+### 06/07/21:
+* Corrected some queries (creation chapter/exercise/session) and modified some URL paths.
+However it's still buggy sometimes.
+I need to work on it again.
+* I coded the first aspect of the student's results dashboard and did the queries.
+I still need to improve this concept.